noisymime/iaq_board-c3/README.md

 ### *What about short circuits of the exposed electronics?*

 Since all the components are exposed, there is some risk of making a short circuit with a metal object.
 The power supply is just 5V with limited current so it shouldn't be a big worry.
 However be careful not to short circuit anything with a conductive object as theoretically this can damage a component. ![](https://img.shields.io/static/v1?label=&message=Keep%20it%20out%20of%20reach%20of%20small%20children!&color=red&style=flat-square)

-# More Tech Details

-As I mentioned above the initial design was based on ESP8266 microcontroller.
-Because of that the PCB is developed for [Wemos D1 Mini board](https://docs.wemos.cc/en/latest/d1/d1_mini.html).
-Later on I decided it's much better to use ESP32 version, but PCB is not yet redeveloped and PCB silkscreen (writings) is for Wemos D1 Mini with esp8266.
-- J1 external pins was added for some extra pins available on Wemos D1 Mini for eventual connection of external sensors, inputs and outputs.
-These are all free left pins on esp8266 version.
-ESP32 version of D1 mini have 2 rows of pin which are directly usable and since there is no place on the PCB, only J1 will stay.
-The designations D8, D3, A0 are matching Wemos D1 mini ESP8266
-- Because of the limitations with only one hardware UART port (which is physically available only on 2 specific pins) of the ESP8266, the dust sensor is using the hardware pins, which are shared with the Wemos D1 USB to UART converter.
-As a result the uart output of the firmware is disabled and it's not possible to flash the device over USB while it's connected on the PCB.
-It needs to be disconnected from the PCB and then it can be flashed over the USB.
-On ESP32 there are 3 dedicated hardware UARTs configuarable on any pin so if I do a next version of the PCB, it will be only for ESP32 and I will free up the USB converter ports for debugging.
-- In the description of [WeMos_D1_mini_ESP32](https://www.aliexpress.com/item/4000880936043.html?spm=a2g0o.productlist.0.0.f387754egZVnTc&algo_pvid=b105e43b-6669-40bc-99c4-cf22d026995d&algo_expid=b105e43b-6669-40bc-99c4-cf22d026995d-6&btsid=0bb0623616009843570355505e4ca0&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) the pins for UART0 are crossed (TX is where RX is shown).
-It's easy to fix as you can select those pins but if you carefully check the pins you might wonder why is that.
-- If ESP8266 version is used there is no second dedicated hardware UART (we need two - one for dust sensor, and one for CO2 sensor).
-As a result the second one is "software" UART port, which uses [bit banging](https://en.wikipedia.org/wiki/Bit_banging). in combination with the WiFi activity it causes periodic WDT resets of the MCU - sometimes a few times for a few hours which is annoying.
-And this is one of reasons I use ESP32 now and do not recommend ESP8266.
-- on the PCB there are no pullup resistors on the I2C bus.
-All breakout boards have these pullup resistors, so even attaching only one is enough.
-However if we install only the ambient light sensor and nothing more, it won't work because there will be no pullups.
-Also if you add more i2c breakout boards keep an eye of the resistance as it will drop with each extra resistor like [described here](https://www.bluedot.space/tutorials/how-many-devices-can-you-connect-on-i2c-bus/).
-- ESP8266 is quite unstable if you try to use AP mode, also enabling http server is too much for this processor.
-That's why - don't use it, use only ESP32. :smile:
-- JP1 solder jumper is for changing i2c slave address of the ambient light sensor.
-In the datasheet of the sensor are described the different configuration.
-The default address is when JP1 is not soldered.

 # Known issues
 These are valid for ESP32 MCU: